BelenFranzoni/GaussianExponentialILT/README.md

 # GaussianExponentialILT
- Split kernel function for flint ILT
+ Split kernel function to be used with flint ILT.
- 2D inversion may be downloaded from:  https://github.com/paultnz/flint
+ ILT 2D inversion code may be downloaded from:  https://github.com/paultnz/flint